Don’t Pay for Dirty Water is an autonomous campaign of individuals who want clean water.

 We are withholding payment of the sewerage charge portion of our bills until the UK government and water companies stop poisoning and start cleaning up coasts and waterways across the UK.

-They can’t ignore you not paying them.
+They can’t ignore all of us not paying them.
 Every 1000 people joining their local boycott creates an average loss of almost £1m for their water company in just 10 weeks.

 Join the boycott.